-Brands have never had as much access to information as they do now.
-Volume of data is not what's missing.
-What's missing is the ability to turn that volume into business decisions.
+Brands have never had more access to information than they do now.
+Volume isn't what's missing.
+What's missing is the ability to turn that volume into business decisions — to convert social listening into something a leadership team can act on this quarter.

 FIG. 01 · DIAGNOSIS